DuckAndChips/lilac/README.md

 # lilac ✨
-Lilac helps you create stunning portfolios with just a few taps.
+*Stunning portfolios with just a few taps.*

+Lilac is a platform for freelancers, new job-seekers etc. to create stunning portfolios easily and quickly without having the hassle to design.
+The name 'Lilac' comes from the Cantonese pronunciation for '履歷' which translates to 'resume' in English.
 Still under development.
 - Live Site: https://lilac-27a34.web.app/
 - Demo Portfolio: https://lilac-27a34.web.app/view/dVp52f8Xg6gTLYdxXDkbv84hZVr2